 I previously was Assistant Professor in Sport and Exercise Medicine and taught on the MSc Sports and Exercise Medicine and MSc Applied Sports and Exercise Medicine courses.
 I was convenor for the ‘Research Methods for Sports and Exercise Medicine’ and ‘Common Sporting Injuries: An Evidence Base’, ‘Physical Activity Epidemiology’, ‘Qualitative Methodology and Analysis’, and ‘Project and Dissertation: Sports and Exercise Medicine’ modules.

-I also teach on a new Patient and Public Involvement (PPI) module for BMedSci students, launched in September 2018.
+I am currently the module convenor for the Patient and Public Involvement (PPI) module for BMedSci students, which was launched in September 2018.
 This optional module introduces second-year medical students to Patient and Public Involvement (PPI) across the research life cycle, its importance in good research and the benefits gained from a patient perspective.
 The module was co-produced and co-delivered by staff from the School of Medicine, NIHR Nottingham Biomedical Research Centre (BRC), and members of the public, all part of the East Midlands Sharebank network.

 Alongside the diverse team of academics and patient representatives, I contributed to the development of new syllabus.
 Collaborating with PPI reps Michael and Julie we co-produced and delivered a workshop for the module on ‘Considerations for delivering meaningful research’.
 We presented our experiences in co-producing and co-delivering the module at 2019’s UKCRF Annual Conference in Nottingham.